-- a 4-way air flow (all air outlets open) - 3-way air flow (1 air outlet closed) (optional blocking pad kit required) - 2-way air flow (2 air outlets closed) (optional blocking pad kit required) - Ceiling insulation.
+- All-round air flow - 4-way air flow (with closed corners) (optional blocking pad kit required) - c 3-way air flow (optional blocking pad kit required) - Ceiling insulation.
 When conditions in the ceiling exceed 30°C and a relative humidity of 80%, or when fresh air is inducted into the ceiling, then additional insulation is required (minimum 10 mm thickness, polyethylene foam).